quanweilena/project_manager/README.md

 You can input the project title in 'title' field and select the category of this project.
 By clicking the 'submit' button, your new project is posted on the webpage.

+To delete a project, just click the 'delete' button.

 ## Installation & Run

 * Install all the required dependencies: `yarn install`